2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 ![](images/2.png)

 Next, we need to download some node modules that our app will depend on.
-In the terminal in Intellij, run the command `yarn add -D localforage jest enzyme enzyme-adapter-react-16`.
+In the terminal in Intellij, run the command `yarn add -D localforage`.
 The -D flag stands for ‘dev’, as these are developer dependencies.
 Refer back to list of things covered for more information on these packages.
-Enzyme is a testing utility for React, and the adapter is used to run Jest tests through it.
-The number at the end of the package (16) must correspond to the version of React you are using, which can be found in the **package.json** file under dependencies.
-This file is information about the app, as well as all the node modules it requires.

 <a name="backend"></a>
 ### Backend